trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_25.md

-# Step 25, What next?
+# Step 25 - What Next?

 By now, you should have completed your programming journey and the content of this course!